-Legally, the determination of OPM as a perpetrator of gross human rights violations is based on a strong foundation of laws and regulations at both the national and international levels.
-At the national level, Law Number 39 of 1999 concerning Human Rights in Indonesia affirms the state's commitment to protecting and fulfilling human rights in accordance with international standards.
-By enforcing the law against OPM, the Indonesian government is not only complying with its legal obligations, but also setting an example in treating serious violations of human rights seriously.
+Legally, the designation of the OPM as a perpetrator of gross human rights violations is based on a strong foundation of laws and regulations at both the national and international levels.
+At the national level, Law Number 39 of 1999 concerning Human Rights in Indonesia affirms the state's commitment to protecting and fulfilling human rights, in accordance with international standards.
+By enforcing the law against OPM, the Indonesian government is not only complying with its legal obligations but also setting an example of treating serious violations of human rights seriously.

-At the international level, human rights declarations and conventions, such as the UN Universal Declaration of Human Rights, provide the legal basis for state action to respond to serious violations of human rights such as those committed by OPM.
-Taking these international standards into account, the determination of OPM as a perpetrator of gross human rights violations is not only to fulfill national legal obligations, but also to support universal norms on the protection of human rights.
-This is important in the context of globalization where challenges to human rights often cross national borders.
-Alignment with international laws and regulations also provides additional legitimacy for legal action against OPM.
-By referring to widely recognized international standards, the Indonesian state strengthens its argument in treating cases of gross human rights violations seriously.
+At the international level, human rights declarations and conventions, such as the UN Universal Declaration of Human Rights, provide the legal basis for state action to respond to serious violations of human rights, such as those committed by the OPM.
+Considering these international standards, the determination of the OPM as a perpetrator of gross human rights violations is not only to fulfill national legal obligations but also to support universal norms on the protection of human rights.
+This is important in the context of globalization, where challenges to human rights often cross national borders.
+Alignment with international laws and regulations also provides additional legitimacy for legal action against the OPM.
+By referring to widely recognized international standards, the Indonesian state strengthens its argument for treating cases of gross human rights violations seriously.

-This also sends a message to the international community that Indonesia is committed to complying with universal human rights standards and to working together in responding to global challenges to human rights.
-The development of human rights law in Indonesia will be effective if supported by laws and officials who have a foundation of values and norms that are sourced from the values and outlook of the nation, namely Pancasila (Kaelan, 2002).
-Thus, the contribution of determining the OPM as a perpetrator of gross human rights violations in the context of national and international laws and regulations is to ensure that legal actions taken are in accordance with universally recognized standards and to provide an example of just law enforcement.
+This also sends a message to the international community that Indonesia is committed to complying with universal human rights standards and working together to respond to global human rights challenges.
+The development of human rights law in Indonesia will be effective if supported by laws and officials who have a foundation of values and norms sourced from the values and outlook of the nation, namely Pancasila (Kaelan, 2002).
+Thus, the contribution of determining the OPM as a perpetrator of gross human rights violations in the context of national and international laws and regulations is to ensure that legal actions are taken in accordance with universally recognized standards and to provide an example of just law enforcement.